lucasfabril/products/README.md

 # Spring Boot Application for Products Management

-To run the application, download the package here:
+To run the application, download the package [here](https://drive.google.com/file/d/1g5xyjnA6NCPOBMLJ5w3RmXuYMDbWEhz-/view?usp=sharing).

 On the directory where you extracted the "product-0.0.1-SNAPSHOT.jar" and "application.properties" files, run the command line: java -jar product-0.0.1-SNAPSHOT.jar
 The application is by default running at the 9999 port.